github/developer.github.com/content/v3/enterprise.md

 title: Enterprise | GitHub API
 ---

-# Enterprise
+# Enterprise <%= fetch_content(:latest_enterprise_version) %>

 * TOC
 {:toc}

-GitHub Enterprise supports the same powerful API available on GitHub.com as well as its own set of API endpoints.
+[GitHub Enterprise](https://enterprise.github.com/) supports the same powerful API available on GitHub.com as well as its own set of API endpoints.
 You can find a list of these endpoints on the sidebar, with the exception of the [User Administration][] API, which is within its own section.

 ## Endpoint URLs